Century City Mall: Tenants

-The mall has 17,000 sqm of net leasable space and by the first day of the mall's operation, more than 100 tenants has leased out the space including Marketplace by Rustan's.
+The mall has 17,000 sqm of net leasable space and by the first day of the mall's operation, more than 100 tenants has leased out the space including The Marketplace supermarket at Basement 1.
 The mall hosts both local and international shops.
-The Century Properties Group said that the mall will primarily serve occupants of the Gramercy Residences and the Knightsbridge Residences as well as residents of nearby barangays and office in Makati.
+The Century Properties Group said that the mall would primarily serve occupants of the Gramercy Residences and the Knightsbridge Residences, as well as residents of nearby barangays and offices in Makati.